-MA/MS students who articulate into the MBA-GM may enroll in one additional Winterim or Summerim as part of their 30-credit-hour requirement for the MBA-GM.
-Students may use a Winterim/Summerim to satisfy a concentration requirement or an elective requirement.
-A Winterim or Summerim completed immediately preceding their matriculation into the MBA-GM cannot be counted toward the 30-credit-hour requirement for the degree.
+MA/MS students who articulate into the MBA-GM may enroll in one additional Winterim as part of their 30-credit-hour requirement for the MBA-GM.
+Students may use a Winterim to satisfy a completed immediately preceding their matriculation into the MBA-GM cannot be counted toward the 30-credit-hour requirement for the degree.

-Winterim and Summerim include additional expenses such as costs for travel, meals, lodging, etc., in addition to tuition.
+Winterims include additional expenses such as costs for travel, meals, lodging, in addition to tuition.